aashishksahu/Spring-Works/README.md

 ### Build Tool
 * A **build tool** or build automation tool is a software that automates the process of compiling and running an application.
 A build tool can be used for building, testing, generating documentation and managing dependencies for the project.

 * **Gradle** is a java build tool that runs on Groovy scripting language which is a JVM based scripting language.
-It is less verbose than Maven, does not depend on XML, can run Groovy tasks and is highly configurable.
+Gradle is less verbose than Maven, does not depend on XML, can run Groovy tasks and is highly configurable.

 ### Annotations
 * `@Component` - used to define a java class as a basic spring bean